About Carissa Moore

-Carissa Moore is a four-time World Champion from Honolulu, Hawaii, who, like John John Florence on the men’s side, grew up a surf media darling.
+Carissa Moore is a four-time World Champion from Honolulu, Hawaii.
 In 2019 Moore's total commitment to the sport and endless positivity saw her claim her fourth World Title on home soil at Maui.
-That meant that Moore would also provisionally qualify to represent the USA at the Tokyo 2020 Summer Olympic Games, a fitting honor for one of surfing’s all-time greats, both in and out of the water.
+That meant that Moore qualified to represent the USA at the Tokyo 2020 Summer Olympic Games, a fitting honor for one of surfing’s all-time greats.

-She racked up eleven national titles during her dominant amateur career and arrived on the Championship Tour in 2010 posing an immediate threat to Stephanie Gilmore’s reign.
-She unleashed a paradigm-shifting supply of power to the women’s field, notching two wins during her rookie season, and while she finished No. 3 that year she returned in 2011 even stronger, winning three events to claim her first World Title and end Gilmore’s incredible streak at four straight.
+Moore racked up eleven national titles during her dominant amateur career and arrived on the Championship Tour in 2010 posing an immediate threat to Stephanie Gilmore’s reign.
+She unleashed a paradigm-shifting supply of power surfing to the women’s field, notching two wins during her rookie season.
+While she finished as the World No. 3 that year she returned in 2011 even stronger, winning three events to claim her first World Title and end Gilmore’s incredible streak of four straight titles.

-From 2010 to 2015 Steph and Carissa passed the trophy back and forth three times battling for the hearts and minds of fans.
+From 2010 to 2015 Steph and Carissa passed the trophy back and forth three times as they battled for World Titles and the hearts and minds of fans.
 It’s by far the best rivalry ever on the women’s side, yet there’s never been a whiff of animosity between the two, only gracious respect and awe.

 Moore’s public persona is as bright and optimistic as her surfing on the surface, while anchored in confidence.
-Clever, articulate and worldly, and it’s easy to see why she was a star student at Punahou High (the same school Barack Obama attended) where she met her husband, Luke Untermann.
+Clever, articulate, and worldly, it’s easy to see why she was a star student at Punahou High (the same school Barack Obama attended) the school where she met her future husband, Luke Untermann.

-Carissa has leveraged her fame to a number of good causes over the years.
+Carissa has leveraged her fame for several good causes over the years.
 In 2010, after winning her first CT event in New Zealand, she donated her entire check to the local boardriders club in recognition of their hospitality.
 She’s spoken openly about the dangers of binge eating, sexism, and body shaming.
 And she’s an avid crusader for the environment.

 Women's CT 2021#1